timostamm/protobuf-ts/README.md

 ===========

 Protocol buffers and RPC for Node.js and the Web Browser.
+Pure TypeScript.

 For the following `.proto` file:
 ```proto